Black pepper focaccia was a real surprise. It’s hard to believe that something so simple can turn out sooo incredibly tasty.

 MAKE THE DOUGH

 STEP 1: In a bowl, mix together the flour, dry yeast and a pinch of salt.
-Warm the water to a few degrees more than room temperature and add it to the bowl together with three tablespoons of olive oil.
+Warm three dl (1,3 cup) of water to a few degrees more than room temperature and add it to the bowl together with three tablespoons of olive oil.
 Stir it all together thoroughly using a spoon until you get a very soft and sticky dough.

 STEP 2: Sprinkle a clean, flat surface with a handful of flour.
 Reload the dough from the bowl to the flour and knead it for at least 10 minutes to get a moist, stretchy, smooth ball of dough.
 If the dough is somewhat sticky, that’s perfectly ok.
 If needed, keep adding a little bit of flour to prevent the dough from sticking to the counter.